 For your convenience, the information below is arranged by area including the national park, Gatlinburg, Pigeon Forge, Townsend, Bryson City, Maggie Valley, and Cherokee.

-Things to Do in Great Smoky Mountains National Park
+Things to Do in the Smoky Mountains: Great Smoky Mountains National Park

 With twice the annual visitors of the Grand Canyon, GSMNP is the most visited national park in the entire United States.
 Known for stunning views, fantastic hiking, educational programs, world-class camping, and an abundance of wildlife, it’s no surprise the Smokies are popular with both visitors and locals alike.